theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

 ---

 layout: base.njk
 title: "Gnostic Christianity"
 description: "Part I of the Afterlife Series — The false cosmos, Sophia’s fall, and the divine spark hidden within matter."
+excerpt: "Long before the Church became empire—before Eden was named paradise, and before time was broken into hours—there was the Pleroma."
 tier: free
 scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-1"